Skip the Line Access to Intrepid Museum and Empire State Building

 Empire State Building

 Upon entering the building, you're greeted by the sight of the impressive chandelier in the lobby of the ground floor.
 You're then led to the uber-fast elevators that propel you to the glass-enclosed Pavilion on the 86th-floor.
 The 86th floor has the Empire State Observation Deck.
 Your total experience of the Empire State Building is inclusive of an Audio Guide available in 8 languages through the 'Empire State Building Experience' App.
-Enjoy the recently restored Art Deco lobby and murals, 4 educational areas that include the historical Dare to Dream and Sustainability exhibit.
+Enjoy the recently restored Art Deco lobby and murals, 4 educational areas that include historic exhibits.

 - Access to Intrepid Aircraft Carrier, Space Shuttle Pavilion, 28 Restored Aircraft, Growler Submarine